dienle25/phat_hien_khong_doi_non_bao_hiem/README.md

 pre-cleaned dataset.
 It's worth noting that even further improvements to the dataset's quality would likely lead to even greater model accuracy.

-## Playground Project Disclaimer

-It is important to explicitly state that **this is solely a playground project designed to understand fundamental concepts and experiment with how fine-tuning can improve overall model performance.** This model is not intended for production use without further rigorous testing, validation, and potential improvements for real-world scenarios.

-## Tips for Training

-### Install on Mac with Apple Silicon

-To maximize training efficiency and performance, it's crucial to fully utilize available hardware accelerators.
-For users with Apple Silicon, TensorFlow with Metal Performance Shaders (MPS) provides significant speedups by leveraging the integrated GPU.

-This project's `main.py` is configured to recognize and utilize Apple Silicon's arm64 architecture, ensuring that TensorFlow can use the optimized backend for faster computations.
-Typically, you would install the `tensorflow-metal` package and ensure your TensorFlow and Keras versions are compatible (as seen in `requirements.txt`).
-If you're on a compatible system, this setup should automatically benefit from GPU acceleration during training.
-To verify if your GPU is being used, you can often look for logs indicating GPU device initialization when TensorFlow starts, or check your system's activity monitor during training.
-For a more direct confirmation, a simple script named `gpu_verificator.py` has been included in the project for this purpose.